igarreta/proxmox_backup_checker/250630_project_description.md

 These checks will be performed:
 1. Check if the backup directories (backup_dir) from backup_check_list are mounted and accessible.
 If not, send an alert and do not check the unaccessible locations.
 2. Check if the each of the backup directories (backup_dir) from backup_check_list have at least min_free_space_gb of free space.
 If not, send an alert.
-3. For each backup in backup_check_list, check the total size of the files that have been modified in the last number of days as specified in backup_check_list.
+3. For each backup in backup_check_list, check the total size of the files that have been modified in the last number of days as specified in backup_check_list using filesystem information.
 Calculate the total size by adding all files in the backup directory (not subdirectories) that have been modified within the specified number of days based on their last modified date.
 If the total size is less than the minimum size specified in backup_check_list, or if non have been modified, send an alert indicating the backup name and the total size.
 4. File searches are limited to the backup directory itself - do not look into subdirectories.

 ## cron job